brown-ccv/w3d-translator/docs/Writing3D.md

 - The origin is the middle of all objects
 - Nested objects will assume the local transform of the parent object
   - Position of the object itself is still in the parent's space
-- UNITY USES METERS FOR UNITS (CAVE uses ft)
+- Unity uses meters as its unity of measurement, Writing3D uses feet
   - CAVE walls are 8' (96") squares -> 2.4384 meters
   - 1ft = 0.3048m, 1m = 3.28084ft
+- The z axis is flipped for all objects when converting to Unity (`W3D.Xml.ConvertVector3`)
+  - _I'm not sure why this is the case?
+Seems like it's supposed to be this way?_

+## Base Scene

+Every W3D project builds off of the `CAVE.unity` scene in `Assets/Resources/`.
+This scene utilizes modified versions of some sample assets provided by the packages in use.

+- `Complete XR Origin Set Up` provides player functionality in HMDs
+- `MVRManager` provides player functionality in the CAVE.

+A prefab variant has been created for each, stored in `Assets/Resources/Prefabs/`.
+This is done so changes can be made without altering the original asset provided by the given package.

 ### Complete XR Origin Set Up

-A prefab variant of the "Complete XR Origin Set Up" prefab (sample asset provided by XRI) is used in the base CAVE scene.
-A prefab variant of the "XR Origin" child was also created.
-This is done so changes can be made without altering the original prefab from XRI.
+The "Complete XR Origin Set Up" prefab is a sample asset provided by XR Interaction Toolkit.
+It forms the base player in XR for Head Mounted Displays.
 The following changes were made to the prefab variant for the purposes of Writing3D:

 - Some miscellaneous reorganization of components
 - Gravity is turned off